The baby name Elowyn is a fast-rising favorite, the hottest Cornish import since Jennifer.

 Elowen is simply the Cornish word for elm tree, but it isn’t exactly a traditional name.

 Cornwall is a remote, rocky place, located at the southwestern tip of Great Britain.
 You would expect the language to be different, and so it is.
-The Celtic language traces back to the sixth century, but was nearly extinct by 1900.
+Cornish is a Celtic language.
+It traces back to the sixth century.
+By 1900, Cornish faced extinction.

-It’s been included in the official European charter for minority/regional languages since 2002, and there are now about 3,000 fluent speakers – up from almost zero not long ago.
+It’s included in the official European charter for minority/regional languages, and there are now more than 2,000 speakers – up from almost zero not long ago.

 Cornish parents have embraced Cornish names – whether they’re fluent in the language or not.